 The memory requirements of the component can be estimated as follows:

-The core attribute for FastSort; determines how many records form a "run" (i.e. a bunch of sorted records in temp files).
+The core attribute for FastSort.
+Determines how many records form a "run" (i.e. a group of sorted records in temp files).
 The lower Run size, the more temp files get created, less memory is used and greater speed is achieved.
 On the other hand, higher values might cause memory issues.
 There is no rule of thumb as to whether Run size should be high or low to get the best performance.
-Generally, the more records you are about to sort the bigger Run size you might want.
+Generally, the more records you are about to sort, the bigger Run size you might want.
 The rough formula for Run size is Estimated record count^0.66.
 Note that memory consumption multiplies with Number of read buffers, which in turn grows with Number of sorting threads.
 So, higher Run sizes result in much higher memory footprints.

 FastSort uses relatively large numbers of temporary files during its operation.
 By default, the number of temporary files is limited to 1,000.
 For production systems, it is recommended to set the limit as high as possible because there is no speed sacrifice, see Performance Bottlenecks.
 On the other hand, you can lower the limit even further to prevent hitting the user quota or other OS-specific limits and runtime limitations.
 The following table should give you a better idea: